 Jack Brown is the chairman and chief executive of CORE DC, as well as the founder and chief executive of CORE Services Group.

-The CORE curriculum has been tested and refined over two decades.
-Upon arrival, residents complete a comprehensive assessment.
-Based on the results, they are paired with case managers and social services coordinators who guide development of an individualized reentry plan.
-Residents enroll in workshops ranging from résumé-writing and interviewing skills to how to knot a tie and use the Internet.
-When they are ready, residents work closely with full-time job-placement specialists who help them secure meaningful employment at local businesses.
+CORE DC’s compassionate, evidence-based curriculum has been fine-tuned over two decades.
+When residents arrive at our facilities, they are provided case managers and social services coordinators who help them create an individualized reentry plan.
+We offer workshops ranging from résumé-writing and interviewing to how to navigate the latest job-searching platforms.
+Ultimately, residents work with a job-placement specialist who can help them secure meaningful employment at local businesses.

 Additionally, amid the worst public health crisis in a century, it is critical that the new reentry program in D.C. is built with the highest standards of cleanliness and safety.
 At CORE DC, the health of our clients and employees is our top priority.
 Our state-of-the-art reentry center in Ward 7 will have enough space for our clients to practice social distancing without any disruption to the critical services on which they rely day in and day out.
 And we will enforce comprehensive sanitation protocols, from the frequent disinfecting of high-touch surfaces and shared spaces to strict rules about personal protective equipment such as masks.

 I have seen firsthand how socially responsible reentry services, when done right, can help transform the lives of individuals who face the daunting task of returning to their communities after incarceration.
 And I firmly believe that these are exactly the types of forward-thinking solutions that can help communities achieve real, lasting change to an often overlooked part of the criminal justice system.

 Now more than ever, D.C. has a chance to harness the strength and courage of those taking to the streets in the name of justice to tackle systemic challenges that have gone unaddressed for years.
 Getting reentry right will be a major step in the right direction.